theobald-software/theobald-software.github.io/content/_en/erpconnect/rfc-server/example.md

 old_url: /ERPConnect-EN/default.aspx?pageid=rfc-server-example
 ---

-This section shows how to create a simple example function that allows ABAP programs to add numbers.<br>
+This section shows how to create, register and use RFC server functions.

+In the following application sample a simple RFC server function is created that allows ABAP programs to add numbers.<br>
-The two imports *NUMBER1* and *NUMBER2* are added and passed back to the calling program via the export *RES*.
+Two input parameters (*NUMBER1* and *NUMBER2*) are added and result (*RES*) is passed back to the calling ABAP program.

 ### Registering the RFC Server Function